Setting up Azure DevOps integration at global level

 * Install an Azure DevOps Extension for SonarQube Community Build on the CI/CD host to integrate with Azure Pipelines.

-<figure><img src="broken-reference" alt="Installing Azure DevOps Extension for SonarQube Server on the CI/CD host"><figcaption></figcaption></figure>
+<figure><img src="/spaces/KXW79zfYFiA8incTvwZK/files/gS9pIPcWVW7sC5SlnlbR" alt="Installing Azure DevOps Extension for SonarQube Server on the CI/CD host"><figcaption></figcaption></figure>

 ## Prerequisites <a href="#prerequisites" id="prerequisites"></a>

-See [sonarqube-extension-for-azure-devops](https://docs.sonarsource.com/sonarqube-community-build/analyzing-source-code/scanners/sonarqube-extension-for-azure-devops "mention") for more information.
+See [Azure DevOps Extension](/sonarqube-community-build/analyzing-source-code/scanners/sonarqube-extension-for-azure-devops.md) for more information.

 The SonarQube Community Build base URL must be properly set, otherwise, integration features will not work correctly.
-See [server-base-url](https://docs.sonarsource.com/sonarqube-community-build/instance-administration/server-base-url "mention") for more information.
+See [Server base URL](/sonarqube-community-build/instance-administration/server-base-url.md) for more information.

 ## Preparing the integration <a href="#preparing" id="preparing"></a>